 Thankfully, you don’t have to do all this manually.
 With a simple tool such as Password Manager Pro, this automated life cycle management is easier than ever.

 2) Regulate and restrict: Define roles and set boundaries

 Providing administrative access to systems without proper controls is like giving out an open invite for a security breach.
-In fact, claim that the biggest IT risk comes from employees and contractors with unlimited access privileges.
-There have also been scores of that validate this statement, such as those at Barclays Bank, Target, and DuPont.
-For instance, DuPont fell victim to an after a contractor working for DuPont sold a proprietary formula for $28 million to one of DuPont’s competitors, a Chinese company.
+In fact, security experts claim that the biggest IT risk comes from employees and contractors with unlimited access privileges.
+There have also been scores of major security breaches that validate this statement, such as those at Barclays Bank, Target, and DuPont.
+For instance, DuPont fell victim to an intellectual property theft after a contractor working for DuPont sold a proprietary formula for $28 million to one of DuPont’s competitors, a Chinese company.
 Upon investigation, the contractor was accused of conspiring with former DuPont employees and stealing 149 of the firm’s trade secrets, between 2006 and 2009.